Dr Thomas Yarrow

 - Yarrow, T. (2006).
 Perspective Matters: Traversing Scale through Archaeological Practice.
 In Confronting Scale in Archaeology: Issues of Theory and Practice.
 Lock, G. & Molyneaux, B. Altamira Press.
 77-88.

 - Yarrow, T. (2006).
 Sites of Knowledge: different ways of knowing on an archaeological excavation.
 In Ethnographies of Archaeological Practice: Cultural Encounters, Material Transformations.
 Edgeworth, M. Altamira Press.

 - Brown, H., Reed, A. & Yarrow, T. (2017).
-Meetings: Ethnographies of organisational process, bureaucracy and assembly.
-Journal of the Royal Anthropological Institute- Special Issue 2017.
+Meetings: Ethnographies of organizational process, bureaucracy and assembly.
+Journal of the Royal Anthropological Institute Special Issue Book Series.
+John Wiley.